back to the MAIN INDEX

 Then, in 1867, a carriage crashed into it, damaging it in such degree that Pius IX preferred to have it removed and replaced with the aforesaid pillar.

-Also during the Middle Ages, the powerful Caetani family built a fortified house in the central part of the island; but what can be seen of it today are only the remains of its tower, located at the very end of Fabricius Bridge.
+During the Middle Ages, the Pierleoni family built a fortified house in the central part of the island and dwelt there from the 10th to the 12th centuries, when it was handed over to the Orsini, who owned it until 1470; the only part of the hose left standing today is the tower, located at the very end of Fabricius Bridge.
 It is also called the Maid's Tower after a fragment of ancient Roman age, a small head featuring a young woman, which hangs on the side of the building facing the aforesaid bridge.

 Opposite the tower stands the church of St.John Calybite, of very ancient origin, although the present building dates back to the 17th-18th centuries.
 An image of the 1200s, known as the Madonna of the Lantern, that once hung by the riverside, is kept inside the church; it is credited with a prodigy said to have taken place in 1557 when, during one of the frequent floods, the flame of a lantern by the image kept burning, despite being submerged by the water.
 A copy of this image can be seen at the base of the belltower.